Se7en: Why John Doe Wins

 In the car Somerset asks Doe “Who are you, John?” to which he replies “It doesn’t matter who I am”.
 From the first moment we set eyes on John Doe, it is clear, he is in the form of the prophet.
 The low angle places him on a pedestal; his bald head and his out held arms like Buddha/Jesus gathering his flock.
 A true prophet speaks to god and does his bidding.
 He claims to have been called by a higher power to “turn the sin upon its sinner”.
 After all, to get someone’s attention as John Doe claims “… you can’t just tap them on the shoulder.
 You have to hit them with a sledgehammer.”
 He has killed Tracy, put her head in a box marked for Detective David Mills so that he will pay the price for his envy, and to kill the hero cop myth through Mill’s vengeance.

 As dark as it is, John Doe has a point.
 People do terrible things every day and never pay the price for it.
 We the people know this and yet, we do nothing to help.
 It is left up to the heroes, the police to do something about it and when they fail we say “welp, that’s just the way it goes.”
-Every one of us are all guilty.
+We are all guilty.
 Of course, a true prophet must be martyred.
 Like Jesus, the ultimate martyr, John Doe dies for our sins as well as his own.
 This is what the hero’s journey looks like, and more troubling, it is clear that Detective Somerset agrees with him.

 The Case Against Somerset